How to Appeal a Denied Auto Insurance Claim

 We’re Here When You Need Us

 Being involved in a car accident is scary.
 When insurance companies don’t play fair and deny your claims, you can be left holding the bills.
 This can cause significant financial burdens to you and your family, but we can help.
-With four offices in Arkansas—Little Rock, Fayetteville, Conway, Bryant and Hot Springs—our Arkansas auto accident lawyers are easily accessible from the moment you are injured.
+With seven offices conveniently located throughout Arkansas and Tennessee—Little Rock, Springdale, Conway, Hot Springs, Jacksonville, Bryant, and Memphis—our auto accident lawyers are easily accessible from the moment you are injured.
 Contact Rainwater, Holt & Sexton Injury Lawyers today.
 Fill out a free contact request form, which only takes a minute, or simply dial (800) 767-4815 and tell us your story.